axibase/atsd/rule-engine/functions-time.md

 ### The `date_format` function
 Converts timestamp to a formatted time string according to the format pattern and the timezone.

+### The `formatInterval` function
+Converts millisecond interval to a formatted interval printing non-zero years, days, hours, minutes, and seconds.

+### The `formatIntervalShort` function
+Converts millisecond interval to a formatted interval printing one or two greatest subsequent non-zero period type, where period type is one of: years, days, hours, minutes, and seconds.

+### The `elapsedTime` function
+Calculates number of milliseconds since provided timestamp to current instant

 ## Syntax

 ```java